Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 Borrowers who die during repayment or become permanently disabled are eligible to have their federal student loans discharged, which means they no longer have to make payments.

 Borrowers with private student loans may also be eligible for a similar discharge of the debt.
-However, the terms of conditions in the event of death and disability vary from lender to lender.
+However, eligibility varies from lender to lender.
 The loan contract will specify forgiveness requirements under these circumstances.

 Parents who borrow Parent PLUS loans for their child can also have the debt forgiven if the parent or child dies.